Environmental issues in Wyoming: Future forests

 If global climate simulators prove correct, then in fifty years, when these forests are returning, the heavily temperature effected pine beetle populations could potentially be even stronger and in regions today protected by the colder climates at higher elevations.
 The predicted 2.5 degree Celsius temperature increase will allow the beetles to further migrate into regions of massive Canadian forests and into the eastern United States that had once been protected by the vast plains of Middle America.

-Current studies show the pine beetle populations beginning to slow.
+Studies show the pine beetle populations beginning to slow.
 The 2010 mortality rate of trees was a quarter of what it had been the two previous years.
-This may sound like good news but in reality it means the beetles are simply running out of trees to infect.
+The beetles are running out of trees to infect.

 Sage grouse

 Dwindling sage grouse populations have sparked heated debate over Wyoming's natural resource industry.
 The PAPA covers a large portion of the sage grouse's habitat.
 The area consists of about 200,000 acres of land, much of it covered with sagebrush, the grouse's landscape it requires to survive.
 The three largest operators in the PAPA are Ultra Resources, Shell Rocky Mountain Production, LLC and Questar Exploration and Production Company.
-Together these companies funded a five-year sage grouse study examining the impact of natural gas development on the birds’ winter habitat, at a cost of $1.4 million.
+Together these companies funded a five-year sage grouse study examining the impact of natural gas development on the birds' winter habitat, at a cost of $1.4 million.
 According to the Greater sage-grouse winter habitat selection 2009 report, the study results suggested that the sage grouse were avoiding industry activity areas with truck traffic, but not avoiding well sites with pipelines, or liquid gathering systems installed.
 A smaller operator in the PAPA, Devon Energy, reported that oil and gas companies pledged $60 million in 2007 to monitor the sage grouse and its habitat in the vicinities of their well sites.

 Wyoming spent at least half a million dollars in 2010 solely to examine and redefine the map of the core areas of sage grouse habitat.
 In an August 2011 press release from the USDA, Agriculture secretary Tom Vilsack disclosed that an additional 21.8 million will be spent to conserve sage grouse habitat in the form of government subsidies to farmers.

 Despite the sage grouse population having declined 90% in the past hundred years, and despite the loss of about half of their habitat in that same time, reports claim that efforts by state governments and the oil and gas industry have managed to keep the numbers stable, in localized areas, in the past decade.
 Those actions prevented the bird from being listed as endangered or threatened.